adeshiyanife/new_undp_internshipprogram_2023/README.md

 8.  connection to local server
 9. Backing up and restoring of database in Azure and SSMS
 10. creating database on cloud
-11. Migration of SQL to Azure SQL database
+11. Migration of SQL server to Azure SQL database